nniirraavv/AwsAssets/NodeJS/README.md

  ## Note

- 1. If you want to install specific version of NodeJS and related dependencies then kindly follow this link (https://deb.nodesource.com/setup_16.x)  and you can change your desired version of nodejs in template accordingly.
-You have to change ```setup 16.x ```to your required version in that ```.yml file``` in VS code and then upload it to stack.
+ 1. If you want to install a specific version of NodeJS and related dependencies then kindly follow this link (https://deb.nodesource.com/setup_16.x)  and you can change your desired version of nodejs in the template accordingly.
+You have to change ```setup 16.x ``` to your required version in that ```.yml file``` in VS code and then upload it to stack.
  2. To Change version of yarn and pm2 you have to change in ```user data``` section like: ```sudo apt install yarn=1.x.y:``` Replace ```1.x.y```with the specific version of Yarn you want to install.
 For Pm2 ```sudo npm install -g pm2@2.x.y:```Replace ```2.x.y``` with the desired version of PM2 you want to install.
  3. By modifying these lines, you can ensure that the desired versions of Yarn and PM2 are installed alongside the specified version of Node.js.
 Remember to replace 1.x.y and 2.x.y with the actual versions you want to use.
- 4. If you want to add your project then just replace the git clone url from
+ 4. If you want to add your project then just replace the git clone URL from

 ```shel
 https://github.com/5minslearn/node_with_docker.git